 Learn how to use our Flatten Elevation tool to correct elevation inaccuracies caused by bridges, tunnels, and tall buildings.

-- Premium subscribers can use this tool to correct rides they’ve uploaded and routes they’ve planned.
+All Ride with GPS users can utilize this tool to correct rides they’ve uploaded and routes they’ve planned.

 This tool will flatten out the elevation for your selection, regardless of recorded data, so use only to fix areas that you know are flat.